Spin-Rotation CouplingJanuary 29, 2019 10:39 am

 The effect of spin–rotation coupling, refereed to as Sagnac–Mashhoon phase, has been measured by our group for the first time with neutrons in a polarometric experiment 1.
 The basis of the Sagnac effect lies in the influence of rotation on the phase of light passing through an interferometer.
 An inertial observer in the frame of an rotating interferometer of frequency , will observe that the wave vector of any radiation is .
 Thus a phase shift proportional to the scalar product of rotation frequency and area of the interferometer occurs.
 This phase shift can be extended to include the intrinsic spin of a quantum mechanical particle when replacing the orbital angular momentum, denoted as , by the total angular momentum .
 This results in an additional phase shift due to the spin-rotation coupling.
 In a paper published in 1998 2 Iranian born physicist Bahram Mashhoon proposed a neutron interferometric test of the Sagnac-Mashhoon phase, where a longitudinal polarized beam passes through a slowly rotating spin flipper placed in one arm, is proposed.

+The uniformly rotating magnetic field, given by , is generated by the rotating field generator (RFG), the central neutron optical element of this experiment.
+The RFG can be seen in the photo above (left).
 If we prepare the incident beam in our polarimetric setup, which is depicted above (left), to be the effect of the spin–rotation coupling can be seen when we choose to represent the initial state as a superposition of and states.
-The outcome of the spinor function in this set-up after a time and a rotation changes to initial state to .
+The outcome of the spinor function in this set-up after a time and a rotation , which is illustrated aside for different frequencies with initial state .
+Note that the area of the evolution path traced out on the Bloch sphere gets smaller for higher frequencies.
+This changes an initial superposition state to .
 The corresponding change in the polarization vector (from ) is .
 For higher precision and feasibility it is more convenient to keep constant and scan a relative phase, just like in an interferometer experiment where phase shifter scans are performed.
 The observed phase shift is plotted above (right) as a function of the frequency.
 A linear behaviour is clearly seen, as theoretically expected.
 All results are within the error bounds of the expected values predicted by the Pauli–Schrödinger equation.
 The final average contrast of 95.23(84)% confirms the high reliability of our measurement.